crisbee/IntroToDataPowerOnDockerLab/README.md

 >Note: Remember in the docker run command when we mapped the container's port 9090 to the host's port 9090?
 Well, we just started the web GUI on the container's port 9090, so now we should be able to access it from our host's port 9090.

 Open up a web browser and browser to https://localhost:9090.
 You should see the DataPower login screen.
-You may have to accept an insecure certificate to get there usign the browsers settings.
+You may have to accept an insecure certificate to get there using the browsers settings.
 Firefox makes it easy.

 ![dplogin](images/DP_Login_Screen.png)